 Up until recently, my way of planning shoots was fairly decentralised – and hence a little disorganised:

 This system was working ok for me and I was producing images I’m happy with.
 However, I have been looking for ways to improve and streamline it for some time.

-I’ve known about Notion for a while, but a friend reminded me about it just before Christmas and during the Christmas period, I probably sunk 40 hours into designing a personalized organisational system.
+I’ve known about Notion for a while, but a friend reminded me about it in December and during the Christmas period, I probably sunk 40 hours into designing a personalized organisational system.

 I should probably explain.

 Notion is a flexible application where you can make notes and create databases.
 You can view the databases you create in various ways – as a calendar view, as a table, as a Trello-style Kanban board among others.

 Given this flexibility everyone uses Notion slightly differently.
 There are templates to get you started, but once you have the hang of it, the creative potential is endless.